merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 |4813|KOfam|K11524|positive phototaxis protein PixI|4e-37|

-You can search for your favorite function. _Trichodesmium_ is know for its ability to fix nitrogen, you can look for the `NifH` gene, which is repo
+You can search for your favorite function.
+As we discussed above, _Trichodesmium_ is known for its ability to fix nitrogen, so you can look for the `NifH` gene, which is a marker gene for nitrogen fixation.
+Here is how to do that with a simple `grep` command:

 ```bash
 $ grep NifH functional_annotations.txt
 3709	COG24_FUNCTION	COG1348	Nitrogenase ATPase subunit NifH/coenzyme F430 biosynthesis subunit CfbC (NifH/CfbC) (PDB:1CP2) (PUBMED:28225763)	1.5e-197